i4Trust/tutorials/Data-Service-Consumer/README.md

 Company portal and access their delivery orders.

 Modify the Keyrock [values file](./values/values-keyrock.yml) according to your needs and deploy the Keyrock Identity Provider.
+When there is no external authorisation registry configured for Keyrock, it will use it's internal authorisation registry and policies need to be stored there.
 Make sure to setup an Ingress or OpenShift route in the values file for external access of the UI (e.g. https://keyrock.domain.org).
 Also note that for the moment a dedicated Keyrock build needs to be used until the i4Trust related changes have been officially released: `fiware/idm:i4trust-rc4`.
 The issued private key and certificate